lightning/bolts/02-peer-protocol.md

     - MAY fail the channel.

 A node:
-  - MUST NOT broadcast old (revoked) commitment transactions: doing so will allow the other node to seize all channel funds.
+  - MUST NOT broadcast old (revoked) commitment transactions,
+    - Note: doing so will allow the other node to seize all channel funds.
-  - SHOULD NOT sign commitment transactions, unless it's about to broadcast them (due to a failed connection), to reduce the above risk.
+  - SHOULD NOT sign commitment transactions, unless it's about to broadcast them (due to a failed connection),
+    - Note: this is to reduce the above risk.

 ### Updating Fees: `update_fee`

 An `update_fee` message is sent by the node which is paying the Bitcoin fee.
-Like any update, it is first committed to the receiver's commitment transaction and then (once acknowledged) committed to the sender's.
+Like any update, it's first committed to the receiver's commitment transaction and then (once acknowledged) committed to the sender's.
 Unlike an HTLC, `update_fee` is never closed but simply replaced.